DeclanChidlow/vale.rocks/src/posts/ai-usage.md

 I referenced the output of GPT-3 via OpenAI's Playground prior to ChatGPT's release when writing assignments and spent a lot of time experimenting with the technology.
 I was conscious that GPT-3 was very limited in capabilities but that it was exciting and good for writing generic boilerplate.

-I switched to using GPT-3.5 via ChatGPT's short after its launch.
+I switched to using GPT-3.5 via ChatGPT's shortly after its launch.
 Fairly capable, but still extremely flawed.

 I gave [Craiyon](https://www.craiyon.com) a test, but its output was a garbled mess and interesting only as a proof of concept.